tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-06-26-frameworks.md

 ---
-title: How to teach clients to see with the magic of frameworks
+title: How (and why) to roll your own frameworks in consulting engagements
-subtitle: And why you should focus on making simple, true frameworks with clients
+subtitle: And the power of making simple, true frameworks with clients
 layout: tufte
 tags: strategy
 ---